alisaitbilgi/XHR_API/README.md

 Tests which are implemented by using JEST framework, stays in Request.test.js file.

-To use this API, just download the repo and then type npm install...
+To use this API, just download the repo and apply to your related project.